Fraunhofer-AISEC/codyze-evaluator/ecosystem/ecosystem-analysis.md

 The OpenSSF Best Practices Badge Program specifies best practices for open-source projects and assesses whether they follow the best practices.
 It is therefore a valuable starting point for checking the security and reliability of an open-source project (since it also comprises security requirements).
 The program awards passing, silver, or gold level badges.
 The automatic OSSF evaluation utilizes the Git repository URL along with the OpenSSF Best Practices badge API.

 OpenStack [has the _passing_ badge](https://www.bestpractices.dev/de/projects?q=openstack), which is the lowest of three levels.
 Some of the criteria that are not fulfilled or are not clearly assessed for the silver and gold badges, [include the following](https://www.bestpractices.dev/de/projects/246?criteria_level=2):
-- The project website, the repository, and the downloaded pages (if separate) MUST include key-hardening headers with non-permeable values
+- The project website, the repository, and the download site (if separate) MUST include key-hardening headers with non-permeable values
 - The project MUST apply at least one dynamic analysis tool to each upcoming major production release of the software produced by the project before its release.

 ### HowTo: